ibm-cloud-docs/log-analysis/provision.md

 * `SERVICE_INSTANCE_NAME` is the name of the instance that you provisioned in the previous step.
 * `NAME` is the name of the service ID.
 Use the following format to name the key **<SERVICE_INSTANCE_NAME>-key-admin**
 * `ROLE_NAME` is the permission that you  grant this service ID.
-Set it to **Administrator**.
+Set it to **Manager**.

 For example, you can run the following command:

 ```
-ibmcloud resource service-key-create logdna-via-cli-key-admin Administrator --instance-name logdna-via-cli
+ibmcloud resource service-key-create logdna-via-cli-key-admin Manager --instance-name logdna-via-cli
 ```
 {: screen}